 - Free throw line extended

-- Midcourt line (also known as the half-court line and timeline)
+- Midcourt line (also known as the half-court line)

 - Three point arc (also known as the three point line)